XGR Chain — Network Upgrade & Hardfork Process

 - implementation is complete

-- pre-fork behavior is unchanged
+- pre-activation behavior is unchanged

-- post-fork behavior is correct
+- post-activation behavior is correct

 - activation boundary is tested